luisrochadev/luisrochadev.github.io/_posts/2016-11-25-learn-to-code.md

 <h2>Final Thoughts</h2>
 Any programmer will tell you that learning to code was the most difficult thing they've ever had to do.
 They will also tell you that it has been the most fulfilling journey they've taken.
 I continue to refer to this as a "journey" because that's exactly what this is.
 If you've found yourself reading this post it is because you have the ingenuity and resourcefullness to tread off the beaten path and do your own research.
 Coding is a lifelong commitment.
 You will never stop learning.
 You will feel like a god, and you will feel like a loser.
 Often multiple times within the same day!

-A lot has happened since I first saw that gray sweater almost 3 years ago.
-I attended and graduated from coding bootcamp, have taken on several freelance projects, and can proudly call myself a working professional.
-I sincerely hope that this blog post has helped you in taking the first step on your own journey.
-It's all because the internet.
+A lot has happened since I completed my first free Code Academy lesson.
+I attended and graduated a coding bootcamp(more on that later), have taken on several freelance projects, have gotten a 9 to 5 job as a programmer, and can proudly call myself a working professional.
+I sincerely hope that this blog post has helped you in taking the first step on your own journey - wherever it may lead you.